topherhunt/cheatsheets/rails/howto_auth0_rails.md

 ## Configuring the Auth0 account

-- Sign up on Auth0, create a namespace ("tenant"), and create an application
+- Sign up on Auth0, create a namespace ("tenant"), and create an application.
+For app type, select "Regular web app (with page refresh)".

 - Referring to the Auth0 application's settings page, set three env vars in the Rails app: `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, and `AUTH0_CLIENT_SECRET`